 The Enforcement Service will keep a properly documented record of the investigation of each case and of the reasons why we decided to take, or not to take, enforcement action.

-The decision to instigate enforcement action or not, will normally be made by the Principal Officer Enforcement in consultation, where necessary, with the Major applications, Review and Enforcement manager.
+The decision to instigate enforcement action or not, will normally be made by the Team Leader -Enforcement in consultation, where necessary, with the Lead Officer (Development Management) and / or Lead Officer (Building) Standards.